 Understanding single parents and their individual needs and experiences was key to the Council’s strategy.
 In the 1920s, the Council set up a Case Committee to provide single parents with tailored advice and assistance.
 At the same time, the Council campaigned to provide single parents and their children with an alternative to the workhouse – at the time many were forced to turn to workhouses for somewhere to live due to lack of financial support or employment options.

 From workhouse to workplace: 1940-1970

-In the 1940s, as a direct result of the Council’s influence, workhouses were finally abolished and unmarried mothers became entitled to receive benefits from the government, as opposed to having to rely on charity.
+As a direct result of the Council’s influence, an Act in 1930 officially abolished the workhouse system.
+Workhouses remained under a different name in some locations but were finally closed in the 1940’s.
+Unmarried mothers also became entitled to receive benefits from the government, as opposed to having to rely on charity.

 It wasn’t just finances that were changing, but also attitudes to work and home life.
 World War II saw women increasingly leaving the home to take up jobs left vacant by men fighting abroad.
 And even after the war was over, this shift in thinking meant new opportunities for many single parents.
 Lettice Fisher died in 1956 after years of committed service, and her memorial fund was used by the Council to finance education schemes and training programmes to help single parents make the most of the post-war economy.